Diabetes Center Resources

 Olympic gold medal swimmer Gary Hall Jr. speaks to children at Seacrest Studios at The Children's Hospital of Philadelphia about life as an athlete with diabetes.

-The American Diabetes Association provides information about living with diabetes, advocacy, research and more.
+The American Diabetes Association provides information about living with diabetes, advocacy and research, as well as training resources, an online publication and more.

 Children with DIABETES is an online community for kids, families and adults with diabetes.